 A happy accident

 Pedro Álvares Cabral from Portugal had stumbled across Brazil (or Terra de Santa Cruz as he tried to call it) after taking a wrong turn on the way to India in 1500.
 News of the discovery spread so quickly that ships from Normandy were in the region within months.
-Some claimed they were first to this exotic region, so rich in natural resources.
+Some claimed they were first to this exotic place that was so rich in natural resources.